Nidhee3/task-management/README.md

 ## Learnings

-JWT from scratch — I understood what a JWT was before this project but had never built the full flow end to end.
-Generating the token on login, signing it with a secret key, reading it back in a filter on every request, validating it, and loading the user from the database — all of this was new.
+**JWT from scratch** — I had never built the full JWT flow end to end before.
+Generating the token on login, signing it with a secret key, reading it back in a filter on every request, validating it, and loading the user from the database — all of this was new to me.
 I learnt and built it during this project.

-Pagination — I had not used pagination in practice before.
-I learned that it should fetch only the data needed for the current page rather than pulling everything at once.
+**Pagination** — I learned that the backend should fetch only the data needed for the current page rather than pulling everything at once.

-Lombok — Using `@Data`, `@AllArgsConstructor` and `@NoArgsConstructor` across all entity and DTO classes helped a lot and saved a lot of time.
+**Lombok** — Using `@Data`, `@AllArgsConstructor`, and `@NoArgsConstructor` across all entity and DTO classes saved a lot of time.
 Smaller files made it easier to spot errors and understand each file clearly.

 ---

 ## Known Limitations

-- User management: An admin can view all users but cannot deactivate or delete any of them.
+- **User management:** An admin can view all users but cannot deactivate or delete any of them.
 There is no `DELETE` or `PATCH` endpoint for users.
-- No Swagger/OpenAPI: All endpoints are documented in this README instead.
+- **No Swagger/OpenAPI:** All endpoints are documented in this README instead.
-- No JWT refresh: Tokens expire after 24 hours and the user must log in again.
+- **No JWT refresh:** Tokens expire after 24 hours and the user must log in again.
 Refresh tokens are not implemented.

-I learnt from my mistakes , learnt a lot of new concepts , practised the ones I learnt clearly and implemented them through this project.
+I learnt a lot of new concepts, practised what I learnt and what I knew already and applied them through this project.